alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 where $$\beta_{t}$$ is the noise schedule which is added to image sample, $$T$$ is the number of diffusion steps.
 In particular, Ho <d-cite key="ho2020denoising"></d-cite> models the forward process as a Markov chain, in which the random variable $$x_{t}$$ only depends on the right previous one $$x_{t-1}$$.

-The reverse process is straight forward reversal version of the forward procedure:
+The reverse process is the reversal version of the forward procedure:

 $$
 \begin{align*}